Teaching Models to Teach Themselves: Reasoning at the Edge of Learnability: Method and Experiment Details

 \textbf{Stabilizing teacher rewards.} Training inner-loop students with RL can potentially lead to noisy trajectories, and thus noisy teacher rewards.
 To stabilize the teacher rewards, for each sampled dataset $\X_k$ we execute $r$ parallel student trainings and evaluations, and average their rewards to obtain the final reward: $R_k = \frac{1}{r} \sum_{j=1}^r R_{k, j}$.
 In practice, we use $r=4$.

-\textbf{Promotion mechanism.} At each outer-loop timestep we train $r$ students on each dataset $\X_k$, and ``promote" the student baseline when the moving average of teacher rewards exceeds a fixed threshold $\tau$.
+\textbf{Promotion mechanism.} At each outer-loop timestep we train $r$ students on each dataset $\X_k$, and ``promote" the student baseline when the rolling moving average of aggregated teacher rewards within a fixed window-size exceeds a fixed threshold $\tau$.
 We choose which trained student to promote by selecting the dataset $\X_k$ with the highest reward $R(\X_k)$ and then selecting the student with the median reward amongst those trained on $\X_k$.

 \textbf{Computing student rewards.} For inner-loop and evaluation RL on the student, we use the \textit{Math-Verify} package to compare the student-generated and ground-truth answers \citep{kydlicek2025mathverify}.
 We assign a reward following standard formulations for RLVR with math: